Cryptact/crypto-db/README.md

 ### About CryptoID
 CryptoID is used to uniquely identify a cryptocurrency and represents one blockchain or a token on a blockchain such as ERC20 Token on Ethereum.

 CryptoID consists of 12 characters starting with "C", followed by 11 characters each of which is randomly picked from "TNLDPHGFYWKVXZJQ" without repetition.
-The letters were chosen to try as much to make CryptoID langauge-safe while enabling simultaneous, multiple PRs without conflicting with each other.
+The letters were chosen to try as much to make CryptoID language-safe while enabling simultaneous, multiple PRs without conflicting with each other.
 They are alphabet characters, excluding the 5 frequently-used letters as well as vowels in English, as well as 3 common letters used in cryptocurrency symbols.

+CryptoID will be issued for a coin or a token which is (was) listed at least one crypto exchange.

 ### About map-for-accuracy and map-for-coverage
 Both files define a map from cryptocurrency identifiers in a certain namespace to CryptoIDs.